 In cool climates, harvest ginger all at once before freezing temperatures.
 In warmer climates, harvest ginger after the leaves begin to yellow and die back.
 Wait to harvest as long as possible for the largest rhizomes.

 To harvest, gently dig up the entire plant.
-In warm areas, you can leave the ginger in the ground and harvest as needed.
+In warm areas, you can grow ginger as a perennial.
+Leave the ginger in the ground and harvest as needed.
 Plants will go dormant during the cooler months and shorter days of winter, but new shoots will emerge in the spring.

 8. Preserve harvested ginger in a variety of ways